A guide to Tauberian theorems for arithmetic applications: Hypothesis : Preliminaries about why and how to smooth

-To ``unsmooth" the above estimate and obtain an asymptotic for the sharply cut-off sum $\sum a_n \mathbf{1}_{\leq x}(\lam_n)$, one must make a choice for $\varphi$ (or equivalently for $\psi$); unfortunately these defects are not cooperative.
-For example, if one chooses $\psi$ to be \textit{independent} of $x$, then this forces the remainder term to be $O_{\ell}(x^{\alpha-\delta})$ but the smoothed residue will poorly approximate the natural residue since the differing factor $\hat{\psi}(\alpha)-1/\alpha$ will necessarily be a non-zero constant independent of $x$.
-On the other hand, if one chooses $\psi$ to be \textit{dependent} on $x$ then, as the approximation of the sharp cut-off weight $\mathbf{1}_{\leq x}( \, \cdot \, )$ by the smooth weight $\varphi( \, \cdot \, ) = \psi( \, \cdot \, / x)$ improves, the residue in \eqref{smooth_argument_conclusion_rescaled} becomes closer to the natural residue but the remainder term in \eqref{smooth_argument_conclusion_rescaled} inflates.
-This inflation occurs because the derivatives of $\psi$ must grow with $x$ to better approximate the sharp cut-off.
-Our proof of Theorem \ref{thm:Strong} in \S \ref{sec_B_proof} will carefully balance these issues, by constructing a specific type of smooth weight $\varphi$ whose rescaled version $\psi$ will necessarily depend on the parameter $x$.
+To obtain nevertheless an asymptotic for the sharply cut-off sum $\sum a_n \mathbf{1}_{\leq x}(\lam_n)$, one must make a choice for $\varphi$ (or equivalently for $\Phi$); unfortunately these defects are not cooperative.
+For example, if one chooses $\Phi$ to be \textit{independent} of $x$, then this forces the remainder term to be $O_{\ell}(x^{\alpha-\delta})$ but the smoothed residue will poorly approximate the natural residue since the differing factor $\hat{\Phi}(\alpha)-1/\alpha$ will necessarily be a non-zero constant independent of $x$.
+On the other hand, if one chooses $\Phi$ to be \textit{dependent} on $x$ then, as the approximation of the sharp cut-off weight $\mathbf{1}_{\leq x}( \, \cdot \, )$ by the smooth weight $\varphi( \, \cdot \, ) = \Phi( \, \cdot \, / x)$ improves, the residue in \eqref{smooth_argument_conclusion_rescaled} becomes closer to the natural residue but the remainder term in \eqref{smooth_argument_conclusion_rescaled} inflates.
+This inflation occurs because the derivatives of $\Phi$ must grow with $x$ to better approximate the sharp cut-off.
+Our proof of Theorem \ref{thm:Strong} in \S \ref{sec_B_proof} will carefully balance these issues, by constructing a specific type of smooth weight $\varphi$ whose rescaled version $\Phi$ will necessarily depend on the parameter $x$.
+We also call upon the non-negativity assumption $a_n \geq 0$.
+We will reduce to considering a sum of $a_n$ over an interval $I=[y,x]$ for some $y>0$, and then construct \emph{two} weights, a majorant $\phi^+$ of $\mathbf{1}_{[y,x]}$ that is supported on an enlargement $I^+\supset I$, and a minorant $\phi^-$ that is supported on a contraction $I^- \subset I$ (with enlargement/contraction controlled by a parameter $\ep$).
+Each of $\phi^+$ and $\phi^-$ takes values in $[0,1]$, so by the assumption that $a_n \geq 0$,

+We will show that the left-most sum and the right-most sum both contribute the same main term, with remainder terms depending on the parameter $\ep$ (which encode the contribution of the short intervals $I^+\setminus I$ and $I\setminus I^-$).
+The identity of the main terms, followed by an optimal choice of $\ep$, then leads to Theorem \ref{thm:Strong}.
+For more on non-negativity, see Remark \ref{remark_non-negativity}.